 In other words, Nicodemus enjoyed a fair amount of power and influence in his community.

-And yet, despite that power and influence, the Bible tells us that he still felt the need to seek out Jesus and would cross paths with Christ more than once throughout both of their lives.
+And yet, despite that power and influence, the Bible tells us that he still felt the need to seek out Jesus and would cross paths with HIm more than once throughout both of their lives.

 The first time Nicodemus meets Jesus is recorded in the third chapter of John,

 1 There was a man of the Pharisees, named Nicodemus, a ruler of the Jews:

 2 The same came to Jesus by night, and said unto him, Rabbi, we know that thou art a teacher come from God: for no man can do these miracles that thou doest, except God be with him.

 3 Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.

 4 Nicodemus saith unto him, How can a man be born when he is old? can he enter the second time into his mother’s womb, and be born?

 5 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.

 6 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.